Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/methodology/methodology.md

 ## 11. Missed-variant analysis

-Truth-only variants from the 50-region benchmark were classified according to variant type.
+Truth-only variants from the normalized 50-region comparison are classified by variant type.

-The observed missed variants included:
+The reported missed variants comprise:

 - deletions,
 - insertions,